GMC-DRL/MetaBox/README.md

              """
              Parameter
              ----------
-             config: An argparse.Namespace object for passing some core configurations such as max_learning_step.
+             config: An argparse.
+Namespace object for passing some core configurations such as max_learning_step.

              Must To Do
              ----------
-             1. Save the model of initialized agent.
+             1. Save the model of initialized agent, which will be used in "rollout" to study the training process.
              2. Initialize a counter to record the number of accumulated learned steps
              3. Initialize a counter to record the current checkpoint of saving agent
              """